 J6, J7, and J12 contain formulas using Spreadsheet Link functions

 Tip: To view a cell's formula, select the cell, and then view the formula in the formula bar at the top of the Excel window.

 Execute the formulas in cells J5, J6, J7, and J12, by selecting the cell, pressing F2, and then pressing Enter.

 Each of the first three cells contains a formula using the Spreadsheet Link function which creates a MATLAB variable from the data in the spreadsheet.

 Cell J12 contains a formula using the Spreadsheet Link function which runs the Bioinformatics Toolbox using the three variables as input.
-For more information on adding formulas using Spreadsheet Link functions, see Enter Functions into Worksheet Cells in the Spreadsheet Link documentation.
+For more information on adding formulas using Spreadsheet Link functions, see Create Diagonal Matrix Using Worksheet Cells (Spreadsheet Link).

 Note that cell J17 contains a formula using a macro